Norbibaschet20/Tutoriale-HTML/README.md

 <caption>	Defines a table caption
 <colgroup>	Specifies a group of one or more columns in a table for formatting
 <col>	    Specifies column properties for each column within a <colgroup> element

+-------HTML Lists

+<ul>	Defines an unordered list
+<ol>	Defines an ordered list
+<li>	Defines a list item
+<dl>	Defines a description list
+<dt>	Defines a term in a description list
+<dd>	Describes the term in a description list
+Use the CSS list-style-type property to define the list item marker Use the HTML type attribute to define the numbering type